-P SCAN: Press P SCAN to listen to each of your preset stations for a few seconds.
+P SCAN: Press this button to listen to each of your preset stations for a few seconds.
 The radio will go to the first preset station, stop for a few seconds, then go on to the next preset station.
 Press P SCAN again to stop scanning.
-The radio will not stop at a preset if the station is weak.
+If a preset station has weak reception, the radio will not stop at the preset station.